stategate/stategate/README.md

       patch: "/api/entity/ref/{domain}/{type}/{key}"
     };
   }
-  // Revert reverts an Entity to a previous version of itself by querying the event store.
+  // Revert reverts an Entity to a previous version of itself
   // Reverting an entity dispatches another event since it is a state change rpc Revert(EventRef) returns(Entity) {
     option (google.api.http) = {